Abdul-Jamadar/Amazon_Automation/README.txt

 Step 3:Search for a smartphone
 Step 4:Enter into that phone's product page.
 Step 5:Under exchange option, select the phone's brand and model which u want to replace and confirm.
-Step 6:store the initial price, exchnage price and final price in the excel sheet.
+Step 6:store the initial price, exchnage price and final price in the excel sheet/ IN THE DATABASE.

 Frameworks used: Behaviour Driven Development, Page Object Model, TestNG Technologies used: